35 Must-See Murals in Metro Phoenix

 2216 North 16th Street

-One of several murals painted on a west-facing wall at Westwind Studios on 16th Street south of Oak Street, this piece by Amanda Adkins conveys an exuberance it’s hard to capture in other sections along the traffic-laden work-to-home route.
+One of several murals painted on an east-facing wall at Westwind Studios on 16th Street south of Oak Street, this piece by Amanda Adkins conveys an exuberance it’s hard to capture in other sections along the traffic-laden work-to-home route.
 Like many of her fine-art pieces, it merges human form with natural elements.
-Look for another Adkins mural on a west-facing wall for the Black Theatre Troupe’s performing arts center, which she created with assistance from artist Jessica Kerlin.
+Other artists featured on this wall include Ashley Macias and Benji Sakoia.

 Untitled

-Note: Editor's note: This post has been updated.
-It was originally published on March 6, 2018.